codelight-eu/acf-blocks/README.md

 Your WordPress code base doesn't have to be a mess.

 ## Overview
-ACF Blocks introduces the concept of *blocks*, which are essentially Controllers for field groups and flexible layouts.
+ACF Blocks introduces the concept of *blocks*, which are essentially Controllers (todo:link) for field groups and flexible layouts.
 Fields are created using the excellent [ACF Builder](https://github.com/StoutLogic/acf-builder) library.

 The three main benefits of using ACF blocks are:
 - Speed up development of simple sites,